Free Pet Food Bank

 Due to the high number of requests received daily for surrendering animals, those who are filling out the request form are going to get a quicker response.
 Thank you in advance for your patience and understanding as we work to assist you with your request.

-If your dog is displaying aggression towards people, needs house training, or has any specific anxieties or phobias, please email the trainer directly to discuss training options.
+If your dog is displaying aggression towards people, needs house training, has any specific anxieties or phobias, or was recently adopted from our facility, please email the trainer directly to discuss training options.

 Dog training is a new service that Faithful Friends is offering for a reasonable fee to the community to help address one of the reasons people give up their pets: frustration over a pet’s behavioral issues.
 We believe the best place for a pet is often right where it is: in its home.
 A shelter environment is stressful and could exacerbate a dog’s anxiety or behavioral issues.
 Could your dog use a little professional training?
 Let us help you with that!